BraxtoneOms/My-portfolio/README.md

 ## Customization Tips

 - **Styling**: Modify `style.css` for custom colors, fonts, layout adjustments.
-- **Animation**: The Matrix background is implemented with Canvas and JS in `index.html`.
+- **Animation**: The Matrix background is implemented with Canvas in `index.html`.
 Customize characters, colors, or speed.
 - **Accessibility**: Add ARIA labels and more semantic HTML elements.
 - **SEO**: Enhance meta tags, titles, and descriptions.
 - **Forms**: Use a service like Formspree or integrate your own backend.